UBC-MDS/DSCI_522_BlackFriday_Purchases_Analysis/doc/proposal.md

-# Project: Black Friday Analysis
+# Project: Black Friday Purchases Analysis

 This project is to analyze whether male and female make the same amount of purchase on Black Friday via a hypothesis test.